caseyscarborough/github/README.md

 # Or create your own wisdom.
 GitHub.octocat('Wisdom.')
 ```

+## Supported Ruby Versions

+Currently these are the supported Ruby versions:

+* Ruby 1.9.2
+* Ruby 1.9.3
+* Ruby 2.0.0

 ## To Do

 Any functionality of the API listed at [developer.github.com](http://developer.github.com/) that hasn't currently been implemented.